mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 The basic idea is the following:

-1. Introduce a new device type called `CompositeDevice` which has the same fields as a `BasicDevice`, plus two more.
+1. Introduce a new device type called `CompositeDevice` which has the same fields as a `BasicDevice`, plus four additional fields.
 The first is a field called `Includes` and the second is a field called `ConsumesCapacityFrom`.
+The last two fields are `NodeName` and `NodeSelector`.
 Both full devices and their partitions are represented as instances of this new `CompositeDevice` type and are listed right next to one another in the top-level `Devices` list of a `ResourceSlice`.